-The coaches and administration of Newport High School welcome communication with student athletes and their parents or guardians.
-See contact info at the beginning of this handbook
+The coaches and administration of Roosevelt High School welcome communication with student athletes and their parents or guardians.
+See contact info at the beginning of this handbook.

 At the core of any good relationship is trust.
 It is important to understand there may be times when things do not go the way athletes, parents and coaches wish.
 There may be times when it is difficult for parents to understand how playing time is allotted, why people are playing certain positions, strategy and so on.
 It is imperative parents and athletes trust that our coaches are trying to do the right thing for the team and all individuals involved.
-It is important to understand that the coaches are the ones with the team on a daily basis in practice and competition and therefore will make judgment decisions based on what they feel is the best interest of the team.
-Plying time, players’ positions and strategy should be left to the discretion of the coach.
+It is important to understand that the coaches are the ones with the team on a daily basis in practice and competition and therefore will make judgment decisions based on what they feel is in the best interest of the team.
+Playing time, players’ positions and strategy should be left to the discretion of the coaches.
 However, if you have a concern to discuss with a coach, there is a process.
 The proper order of communication is as follows:

-Gymnast speaks with coach(s).
+Gymnast speaks with coach(es).

-Parents meet with coach(s) & gymnast.
+Parents meet with coach(es), including Head Coach, & gymnast.

-Parents meet with coach(s), gymnast & Director of Athletics
+Parents meet with coach(es), gymnast & Director of Athletics.

 It is important not to confront the coach before or after a game or practice.
 These can be emotional times and not best for resolving conflicts.
 A 24-hour waiting period is recommended to address any concerns.
-Please make an appointment to see the coach.
+Please make an appointment to see the Head Coach.

 It is strongly suggested that the proper order of communication be followed.